Charlotte Johnson Baker

+Early life and education

+Baker was born Charlotte Le Breton Johnson in Newburyport, Massachusetts on March 30, 1855.
+She graduated from Newburyport High School in 1872, and spent a year teaching before enrolling in Vassar College in 1873.
+During this time, she was an instructor in gymnastics.

+Baker earned a Bachelor of Arts degree from Vassar in 1877.
+In the fall of 1879, she enrolled in medical school at the University of Michigan.
+She earned her Doctor of Medicine in 1881.

-Career
+Medical Career

-She was born Charlotte Le Breton Johnson in Newburyport, Massachusetts on March 30, 1855.
-She graduated from Newburyport High School in 1872, and after a year teaching, she attended Vassar College in 1873.
-During this time she was an instructor in gymnastics.
-She graduated from Vassar in 1877 with a Bachelor of Arts.
-In the fall of 1879, she attended the medical department of the University of Michigan; she received her M.D. in 1881.
-She returned home to Newburyport, then married Dr. Frederick "Fred" Baker (January 29, 1854 – May 16, 1938) on March 30, 1882.
-In that year they moved to Akron, Ohio, where they practiced medicine, before moving to Socorro, New Mexico, where their two children, Mary Caroline, and Robert Henry, were born.
-In January 1888, the Baker family moved to San Diego, California, where she and her husband became successful physicians, settling in Roseville in the Point Loma area.
-In that year she also received an A.M. from Vassar College for special work in optics and ophthalmology done after graduation.
+After earning her doctorate, Baker returned home to Newburyport and married Dr. Frederick "Fred" Baker (January 29, 1854 – May 16, 1938) on March 30, 1882.
+The same year, the couple moved to Akron, Ohio, where they practiced medicine, before moving to Socorro, New Mexico, where their two children, Mary Caroline, and Robert Henry, were born.

+In January 1888, the family moved to San Diego, California, where Baker and her husband became successful physicians, settling in Roseville in the Point Loma area.
+Also in 1888, Baker earned a Master of Arts from Vassar College for her special work in optics and ophthalmology done after graduation.
 She was the first woman elected president of the San Diego County Medical Society.

-Political activism
+Political Activism

-Baker was a noted suffragist and one of two civic-minded women who spearheaded the San Diego Women's Vote Amendment campaign.
+Baker was a noted suffragist and one of two women who spearheaded the San Diego Women's Vote Amendment campaign.
 She worked to eliminate prostitution and advocated a shorter workweek for laborers.
-She favored women's suffrage, and identified herself with Woman's Christian Temperance Union and many other movements for advancing women individually, socially and politically.
-She also served as president of the San Diego Equal Suffrage Association.
-For the San Diego Women's Vote Amendment campaign, she and other supporters campaigned at Allen's decorated automobile for a tour of San Diego's back country.
+She supported women's suffrage, and identified herself with Woman's Christian Temperance Union, as well as other movements for advancing women individually, socially and politically.
+Baker also served as president of the San Diego Equal Suffrage Association.

+For the San Diego Women's Vote Amendment campaign, Baker and other supporters campaigned at Allen's decorated automobile for a tour of San Diego's back country.
 They spoke from benches while the people ate their lunches, in Oceanside.
 They made their way through Escondido, Fallbrook, and Ramona, while presenting their views and distributing literature.
-They believed that women would feel valued if they knew their opinions were valued.
-When the amendment came to a vote in the state of California the outcome looked bleak.
+The group believed that women would feel valued if they knew their opinions were valued.
+When the nineteenth amendment came to a vote in the state of California, many thought it was unlikely to pass.
 When reporters asked Baker for her opinion on the outlook of the amendment, she replied: